 A June 2002 "emergency" loya jirga put a representative imprimatur on the transition; it was attended by 1,550 delegates (including about 200 women).
 Subsequently, a 35-member constitutional commission drafted the constitution, unveiling it in November 2003.
 It was debated by 502 delegates, selected in U.N.-run caucuses, at a "constitutional loya jirga (CLJ)" during December 13, 2003-January 4, 2004.
-The CLJ, chaired by Sibghatullah Mojadeddi (mentioned above) ended with approval of the constitution with only minor changes.
+The CLJ, chaired by prominent Islamic scholar and former interim Afghan leader Sibghatullah Mojadeddi, ended with approval of the constitution with only minor changes.

 The constitution set up a presidential system, with an elected president and a separately elected National Assembly (parliament).
-The President serves a five year term, with a two term limit (Article 62).
-There are two vice presidents.
+The Tajik-dominated Northern Alliance failed in its effort to set up a prime ministership in which the elected parliament would select a prime minister - who would serve in addition to the president, but the faction did achieve some limitation to presidential powers by assigning major authorities to the parliament, as discussed below.
+The Northern Alliance assumed that, in a prime ministerial system, the post of elected President would be held by a Pashtun but, in a tradition of power sharing, the prime minister post would be held by a Tajik or other ethnic minority.
 The constitution and election system (a two round election if no majority is achieved in the first round) strongly favor the likelihood that an ethnic Pashtun will be president of Afghanistan.